Katy ISD uses bonds to pay for major capital expenditures, such as

 Katy ISD's debt is a direct result of student enrollment growth.
-Student enrollment grew from approximately 25,500 during the 1995-96 school year, to more than 75,230 today, a 195.0 percent increase in students.
-In addition, the District opened 24 elementary schools, nine junior high schools, four comprehensive high schools, and one alternative high school.
-Numerous upgrades to District facilities have also been performed over the past 20 years, as well as technology upgrades, the purchase of buses and portable buildings, land acquisition, and other capital project related items.
+Student enrollment grew from approximately 32,400 during the 1999-2000 school year, to more than 84,174 as reported in October 2020 to PEIMS.
+This represents a 159.7 percent increase in students.
+In addition, the District has opened 25 new elementary schools, 9 new junior high schools, 6 new comprehensive high schools, and one alternative high school.
+Numerous upgrades to District facilities have also been performed over the past 20 years, as well as technology upgrades, the purchase of buses and portable buildings, land acquisition, and other capital project-related items.
 All of these items were made possible by the sale of bonds.

 There are many misconceptions and misunderstandings about bonds.
 The following are some of the most recent circulating in our community: